lorch1010/OpenSourceProject/README.md

 6. Hit **Workspace** and select **bin** folder since image and script sources are being used with their relative paths.

 7. Hit **Apply** and **Run**.

+## Future Improvements
+1. Add support for background music.

+2. Add support for dialogue animation.

+3. Add basic functionalities or settings.

+4. Modify the script for better performance.

 ## License
 Please check the [LICENSE](https://github.com/lorch1010/OpenSourceProject/blob/master/LICENSE) file.